2025-2026 Middle States Accreditation Self-Study

 Fall

-MSCHE selects evaluation-team chair, chair sets date for team visit and evaluation-team chair preliminary visit, send self-study design to evaluation-team chair
+MSCHE selects evaluation team chair, chair sets date for team visit and evaluation team chair preliminary visit, send self-study design to evaluation team chair

 October

-Evaluation-team chair reviews final self-study
+Evaluation team chair reviews second draft self-study

 December

-College submits final self-study
+College submits final draft self-study and uploads all evidence

 2026 Timeline